 It is difficult to predict how each person with whiplash injuries may recover, and that's why you should always see a chiropractor.

 What Are Simple Treatments To Do Following A Car Accident?

 - Rest.
-The particular area that is in pain should be rested, don't try to overexert yourself after a trauma injury has occurred.
+The particular area that is in pain from soft-tissue injuries should be rested, Never try to overexert yourself after a traumatic injury has occurred.

 - Ice.
-Use cold packs for 20 minutes at a time, several times a day.
-Do not apply ice directly to the skin, instead, use a wash cloth in between your skin and the ice.
+Use cold packs for 20 minutes at a time, several times a day after soft tissue injuries.
+Do not apply ice directly to the skin, instead, use a washcloth in between your skin and the ice.

 - Compression.
 To prevent additional swelling and blood loss, wear an elastic compression bandage or have somebody else apply a gentle compression force to the area.

 - Elevation.
-To reduce swelling, elevate the injury higher than your heart while resting.
+To reduce swelling, elevate the soft tissue injuries higher than your heart while resting.